 Statistics reveal that less than 50% Americans have more than $1000 in savings.
-And according to a recent Freedom Debt Relief survey, 54% respondents find it difficult to handle an unexpected $500 expense.
+And according to a recent Freedom Debt Relief survey, 54% of respondents find it difficult to handle an unexpected $500 expense.
 This means that sudden expenses can have a huge impact on the family budget.
 And when faced with a financial emergency a large number of Americans look for quick relief in the form of a loan.
 And same day loans provide exactly that!

 What are ‘same day loans’?

-One of the easiest and fastest means to get money during a financial emergency is a ‘same day loan’.
-Also known as payday loans, these loans are small, short-term, unsecured loans offered by lenders.
+One of the easiest and fastest means to get the money during a financial emergency is a ‘same day loan’.
+Also known as payday loans, these loans are small, short-term, Unsecured loans offered by lenders.
 These are also called ‘cash advances’.
 These loans are very useful when you are in urgent need of a small amount of money.
 However, the amount has to be repaid with other charges within a few weeks or on your next payday.

 Are same day loans good for you?

 Same day loans may give you some temporary financial relief.
 But they can also quickly put you in a vicious cycle of debts.
 So if you’re ever tempted to take out a same day loan, here are a few facts to consider:

 - Same day loans are meant to help you cope with sudden financial issues.
 So while you can use them to cover unexpected medical bills or paycheck gaps, they are strictly not meant for unnecessary or indulgent expenditure.